drexlerd/Loki/README.md

 # Loki

-Loki is a C++17 library for efficient syntactic and semantic parsing of PDDL files.
-Loki implements exhaustive error handling to provide meaningful clang-style messages for syntactic, semantic, and modeling errors.
-The resulting PDDL objects are structurally uniquely constructed immutable pointer objects stored in persistent and continuous memory to enable hashing in constant time, equality comparison in constant time, and cache-efficient data access.
+Loki is a C++20 library for syntactic and semantic parsing of PDDL files.

 ## Supported PDDL Requirements